WatchDogStudios/ApertureUI-Docs/apuidocs/docs/lua_manual/embedding_script.md

 ### Embedding Lua into RML

-Lua code can be embedded into an RML document with the `<script>`{:.tag} tag.
-Similarly to Javascript, the script can be included from a separate file with the `src`{:.attr} attribute, or otherwise declared inline as loose content within the `<script>`{:.tag} tag.
+Lua code can be embedded into an RML document with the `<script>` tag.
+Similarly to Javascript, the script can be included from a separate file with the `src` attribute, or otherwise declared inline as loose content within the `<script>` tag.
 Any code embedded in this manner will be compiled with the document and will be available to inline event handlers in the RML.
-For example, the following document declares a Lua function in the `<script>`{:.tag} tag and calls it from an element's `click`{:.evt} handler.
+For example, the following document declares a Lua function in the `<script>` tag and calls it from an element's `click` handler.

 ```html
 <rml>